 - Arbitrary Headcount Limit: In the first game, a fleet is maxed out at 28 capital ships and 180 fighters.
 However, the cap is not enforced when merging fleets.
 The sequel doesn't put a cap on the number of ships in a fleet.
 A flagship in the first game can only transport so many tanks.
 The sequel has each capital ship be able to transport a number of tanks, so a large fleet can transport a lot of tanks.
 However, if any of the ships are destroyed, so are the tanks they're transporting.

-- Design It Yourself Equipment: The sequel allows the player to put different weapons and systems on ship/station hardpoints.
+- Design-It-Yourself Equipment: The sequel allows the player to put different weapons and systems on ship/station hardpoints.
 When upgrading weapons/systems, all ships of that type can be upgraded for a price.
-In this case, they will go to the nearest colony and return when upgraded.

 - The Emperor: Kaileron was a mad Solarian emperor who had himself placed in suspended animation in order to be awoken to "lead humanity to glory" when the time came.
 The Shinari seek to revive him in order to sew chaos in the galaxy to make profit.

 - The Federation: The Solarian Federation in the second game.

 - God-Emperor: The Kra'hen Empire is ruled by a God-Emperor whose will is treated as divine law.
 The player in the Kra'hen campaign is the Imperator sent to this galaxy to conquer it.

 - Hard-Coded Hostility: In Imperium Galactica II, the Kra'hen faction (Absolute Xenophobe Blood Knight aliens from another galaxy) are always hostile and won't receive diplomats or traders, and if you play as them, you can't use the diplomacy, trade, or espionage options.

 - Hover Tank: The most advanced type of tank propulsion.